sevagh/headbang.py/docs/index.md

 * headbang: a Python library implementing beat tracking for fully mixed percussive metal songs
     * `ConsensusBeatTracker` is  a beat-tracking ensemble algorithm that combines the outputs of 6 different beat trackers
     * `HeadbangBeatTracker` is a beat-tracking meta-algorithm that aligns the outputs of the consensus beat tracker with strong percussive onsets
+* headbang-beats: a Python tool for applying various configurations of the headbang beat tracking algorithms
-* headbang-hud: a Python script which analyzes MP4 videos and uses 2D pose estimation to track head motion and headbang peaks to display alongside beat tracking results
+* headbang-hud: a Python tool which analyzes MP4 videos and uses 2D pose estimation to track head motion and headbang peaks to display alongside beat tracking results

 Instructions for how to install the dependencies and run the various scripts and components are in [the source code's README](https://github.com/sevagh/headbang.py).

 Post any questions, concerns, or contributions via GitHub issues.

-# headbang: beat tracking algorithms for fully-mixed prog metal
+# headbang-beats: beat tracking algorithms for fully-mixed prog metal

 The original motivation of `HeadbangBeatTracker` was to only predict beats that aligned with strong percussive onsets.
 The most common form of beat tracking output is overlaying clicks on the input audio track - in my opinion, it is very displeasing when the click is wrong. `HeadbangBeatTracker` is focused on eliminating false positives, and will output much fewer "strong beats" than the underlying beat trackers.